Remember: The safest place right now is at home.

 From the Taconic State Parkway, take the exit for US 202/NY 35 (Yorktown Heights) and turn left at the bottom of the ramp onto US 202/NY 35 (Crompond Road).
 Continue for 1.8 miles and turn right at a traffic light onto Lexington Avenue.
 In 0.5 mile, turn right onto Morris Lane and follow it for 0.2 mile into the parking area for Sylvan Glen Park Preserve.

 Sylvan Glen Park Preserve is the site of a granite quarry that opened in 1895 and was abandoned in the fall of 1941, just before the advent of World War II.
-In its heyday, it employed hundreds of workers, and its high-quality stone was used to construct such landmarks as the Cathedral of St. John the Divine in Manhattan and the approaches to the George Washington Bridge.
+In its heyday, it employed hundreds of workers, and its high-quality stone was used to construct such landmarks as the Cathedral of St. John the Divine in Manhattan.
 Operations at the quarry were terminated rather abruptly, with the result that much of the machinery was left behind and still may be seen today.
-The trails in this 408-acre park are blazed with colored plastic markers of the Town of Yorktown.
+The trails in this 408-acre park are blazed with colored markers of the Town of Yorktown.

-From the kiosk at the end of the parking area, proceed ahead on the white-blazed Turtle Pond Trail, which follows a woods road, passing Turtle Pond on the right.
+From the kiosk at the end of the parking area, proceed ahead on the joint white-blazed Turtle Pond Trail and pink-blaze Taconic Bridge Trail, which follows a woods road, passing Turtle Pond on the right.
 After passing a fenced-in dog park on the left, the trail bears right, then turns left and heads uphill.

 Just ahead, around a bend, you’ll notice a driving range down to the right.
 Here, you should bear left, following the woods road uphill.
-In a short distance, you’ll reach a junction where the blue-blazed High Quarry Trail begins.
-The High Quarry Trail proceeds ahead on the woods road, but you should turn right onto a footpath, continuing to follow the white blazes.
-You’ll notice a rusted rail - a remnant of the narrow-gauge railroad that once served the quarry - embedded in the trail.
+In a short distance, you’ll reach a junction where the blue-blazed High Quarry Trail begins and goes steeply uphill.
+Turn right onto a footpath, continuing to follow the white blazes.
+There is a rusted rail - a remnant of the narrow-gauge railroad that once served the quarry - embedded in the trail.

 The trail passes a water-filled quarry pit on the left and widens to a woods road.
-A short distance ahead, you’ll come to another intersection where the red-blazed Sylvan Glen Trail begins.
-Bear left and continue to follow the white blazes along the woods road, which climbs gradually, curving sharply to the left.
+A short distance ahead, at a junction wherre the red-blazed Sylvan Glen Trail begins., bear left and continue to follow the white blazes along the woods road, which climbs gradually, curving sharply to the left.

 The trail passes under a rock bridge and bears left, leaving the rim of the quarry and descending slightly.
-Soon, it turns sharply right and passes another quarry pit (filled with water) and a small stone shed (once used to store explosives) on the left.
+It turns sharply right, passes another quarry pit (filled with water) and a small stone shed once used to store explosives on the left.
 The trail goes through a gap in a stone wall and turns right to parallel it.

-Immediately after passing through a gap in a stone wall, you’ll come to a fork.
-Here, the green-blazed Old Farm Trail begins on the right, while the blue-blazed High Quarry Trail bears left.
-You should bear left to continue on the blue trail, which begins to descend on a footpath.
-After passing through a gap in a high stone wall, it reaches the wide gas pipeline clearing.
-Cross the pipeline and reenter the woods, continuing to follow the blue trail, which descends on switchbacks.
-At the base of the descent, the trail turns left to parallel a stream.
-Soon, it turns right, crosses the stream on large rocks below a small cascade, then turns left and continues to parallel the stream on the other side.
+Immediately after passing through a gap in a stone wall, the green-blazed Old Farm Trail crosses the trail.
+After passing through a gap in a high stone wall, it reaches a boardwalk over a wet area and enteres the gas pipeline clearing.
+Cross the pipeline and reenter the woods.
+It ends at the pink blazed Taconic Bridge Trail.
+Turn left and the pink blazes as the Taconic Bridge Trails escends on switchbacks.
+At the base of the descent, the trail turns left to parallel a stream as it continues to descent.
+It turns right, crosses the stream on large rocks below a small cascade, then turns left, and continues to parallel the stream on the other side.

 As the trail bears right, away from the stream, it reaches a junction with the yellow-blazed Snake Hill Trail.
-The blue-blazed High Quarry Trail turns left and joins the yellow trail, but you should bear right and follow the yellow blazes uphill on switchbacks.
-As you approach the top of the hill, you’ll notice a triple-green blaze on the right.
-This short green-blazed trail makes a 300-foot loop around a huge pile of discarded granite blocks, and it is a worthwhile detour.
+The pink-blazed Taconic Bridge Trail turns left to join the yellow trail, but you should bear right and follow the yellow blazes uphill on switchbacks.
+As you approach the top of the hill, you’ll notice a triple-green blaze on the right which makes a 300-foot loop around a huge pile of discarded granite blocks, a worthwhile detour.